-Enclose a copy of the Schedule NJK-1, Form NJ-1065, which you received from the partnership and enter the income amounts on the NJ-1040 as indicated.
-Any amounts less than zero must be entered as "0."
+Enclose a copy of the Schedule NJK-1, Form NJ-1065, which you received from the partnership and enter the income amounts on the corresponding lines of Form NJ-1040 as indicated.
+If the net result for any line is zero or less, make no entry on that line.